Your Vagus Nerve, Ruler of Relaxation

 - The vagus nerve impacts these two very important functions directly.
 It controls your heart rate via electrical impulses and tells your lungs to breathe through acetylcholine secretion.

-Signs your vagal nerve is weak
+Signs your vagus nerve is weak

 Vagal nerve signals can become weak or the nerve can become irritated due to heavy metal toxicity, poor posture, Hiatal hernias, excess alcohol, stress, and brain trauma (a single concussion can cause weak vagal nerve tone).
 Signs of weak vagal nerve tone or misregulated firing of the vagal nerve can cause the following symptoms: